duckdb/duckdb-web/docs/current/sql/types/boolean_type.md

 SELECT TRUE, FALSE, NULL::BOOLEAN;
 ```

-While boolean values can be explicitly created using the literals `TRUE` and `FALSE`.
+Boolean values can be explicitly created using the literals `TRUE` and `FALSE`.
 However, they are most often created as a result of comparisons or conjunctions.
 For example, the comparison `i > 10` results in a boolean value.
 Boolean values can be used in the `WHERE` and `HAVING` clauses of a SQL statement to filter out tuples from the result.
 In this case, tuples for which the predicate evaluates to `TRUE` will pass the filter, and tuples for which the predicate evaluates to `FALSE` or `NULL` will be filtered out.
 Consider the following example:

 ```sql
 -- create a table with the value (5), (15) and (NULL)